Stuart Forster showcases his Indian Premier League cricket photography.

 I photographed at the opening game of the Indian Premier League (IPL).
 Cricket has changed significantly in the intervening years.

-Twelve seasons of Indian Premier League cricket have now been played.
-Much has changed in the sport since 2008, when the inaugural IPL match was staged at the packed M. Chinnaswamy Stadium in Bengaluru, India.
+Much has changed in the sport since 2008, when the inaugural Indian Premier League match was staged at the packed M. Chinnaswamy Stadium in Bengaluru, India.
 The IPL has been a catalyst to spawning franchise-based cricket leagues elsewhere in the world, popularising the Twenty20 version of cricket as well as revolutionising the sport and popular perceptions of it.

 Prior to the advent of the Indian Premier League who would have imagined cheerleaders dancing by a boundary rope during a game of cricket?
 That was something associated with American sports.